cran/zmisc/README.md

 form of a named `vector` or `list`, the name is used for the key, and the returned value is taken from the values in the vector or list.

+Original values are returned if they are not found in the lookup table.
+Alternatively, a `default` can be specified for values that are not found.
+Note that an `NA` in x will never be found and will be replaced with the default value.
+To specify different defaults for values that are not found and for `NA` values in `x`, the `default` must be crafted manually to achieve this.

 Any names in x are not included in the result.

 #### Examples